shorepine/alles/main/amy/README.md

 S = reset oscillator, uint 0-63 or for all oscillators, anything >63, which also resets speaker gain and EQ.
 T = breakpoint0 target mask.
 Which parameter the breakpoints controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonanc, 32=feedback.
 Can handle any combo, add them together.
-Add 64 to indicate linear ramp, otherwise exponential t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = oscillator, uint, 0 to 63. default: 0
+Add 64 to indicate linear ramp, otherwise exponential t = time, int64: ms since some fixed start point on your host. you should always give this if you can. u = detune, in hertz, for partials and algorithm types, to apply after the ratio v = oscillator, uint, 0 to 63. default: 0
 V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 1.0 w = waveform, uint: [0=SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, PCM, ALGO, PARTIAL, OFF]. default: 0/SINE